louisgv/a-jekyll-blog/_drafts/90-days-of-startup-day-3.md

 date: "2015-10-28 12:01"
 ---

-Went to Impact hub, met [Swatee Surve]().
+Wednesday, third day of Startup Week, I went to the Impact Hub with @sanoy and met [Swatee Surve]().
 Her company [Cambia Grove](), was [mentioned on the Seattle Times](https://bit.ly/1Wguvfm).
 She also organized the health track for @SEAStartupWeek.

-We had a great q/a session surrounding the digital health care industry as well as [Sarah](), an Universal Health Record that I am working on.
-Brief outline before Frank, investor from friendly mentor, came by and join the conversation:
+We had a great q/a session surrounding the digital health care industry as well as [Sarah](https://hisarah.meteor.com), a simple, friendly & natural personal health record that I was working on.

-+ The problem that Sarah is trying to solve is not yet solidified.
-A suggestion would be
+After having listened to my pitch, Swattee gave me three suggestions.
+First, I should solidify the problem, Sarah seems too broad.
+I should narrow Sarah down to solve one definite problem.
+Second, I should investigate on how geo-location could influences Sarah's behavior.
+Third, I need to do more outreach with potential customer to investigate the model they conform to.
+Available models include small clinic, big hospital, treatment center, and direct consumer?
+She suggested that for Sarah's case, I should reach out to small clinic and interviewing nurses as they might contribute some valuable information.

+Frank came by, and joined the conversation.She also corrected

 + Geo-location is a deciding factor:
   + Be mindful about different area
 + Enterprise product will need to conform with many policy.
-+ Go outreach with potential customer and investigate the model they conform to.
-Small clinic, big hospital, treatment center, or direct consumer?
-  \---> **Suggestion:** Reach out to small clinic and interviewing nurses as they might contribute some valuable information.
 + Research the model that Sarah will go with, extensively.
 + For Direct Consumer (DC) product, two model:
   + One-shot iteration where user will likely to have a mindset of being "forced to use the product".